A Style Guide For HTML & CSS

 Quickly and easily ensure proper rendering of your content by declaring an explicit character encoding.
 When doing so, you may avoid using character entities in your HTML, provided their encoding matches that of the document (UTF-8).

-Stylesheets are nested in the <head>
+Stylesheets are nested in the <head> section of your HTML document.

-For unique attributes like id
+For unique attributes like id & name should follow the camelCasing convention.

 Class names should be formatted using kabab-case.